 A gold wedding band is the iconic, go-to choice, and for good reason.
 It’s beautiful, classic, and offers incredible versatility.
 But the first thing you need to understand is the Karat system.

-Karat | Gold Purity | Durability | Mehedi’s Expert Take |
+| Karat | Gold Purity | Durability | Mehedi’s Expert Take |

-14k | 58.3% Gold | Excellent | The industry standard; the perfect mix of purity and strength for daily wear. |
+| 14k | 58.3% Gold | Excellent | The industry standard; the perfect mix of purity and strength for active, daily wear. |

-18k | 75% Gold | Very Good | Softer, richer color.
-A luxurious choice that may scratch a bit more easily. |
+| 18k | 75% Gold | Very Good | Softer with a richer color.
+A luxurious choice that may show surface scratches more easily over time. |

-24k | 100% Gold | Poor | Too soft for a wedding band; avoid this. |
+| 24k | 100% Gold | Poor | Too soft for a traditional wedding band; prone to warping and bending.
+Best reserved for investment or ceremonial use. |

 My #1 recommendation for a gold wedding band is almost always 14k gold.
 It’s the perfect sweet spot.
 A 14k gold mens wedding band, for example, is durable enough to withstand daily life while still being a solid precious metal.
 Now, let’s talk about color.